Become the most POSITIVE enthusiastic person you know.

 Graduating: May 2018

-Business: Meal Map (not launched yet) we anticipate to launch on January 1, 2017.
+Business: Meal Map (not launched yet).
 Meal map is an all-inclusive source of education and information for all things food and health from the point of production to the point of consumption through a blog format.
 Meal Map retrieves information from farmers and ranchers across the state of Nebraska, providing production practices of organic, natural, and conventional farming and ranching and the steps they take in order to ensure healthy, safe, and great tasting food makes it to the table.
 These stories will be laid out side by side with factual information allowing the consumer to make informed food choices.
 In addition, a beloved family recipe will be featured from the Nebraska farmers and ranchers.
 These recipes will be dissected by registered dietitians and food scientists in order to provide nutrition facts and information along with the recipe so the consumer knows what kind of ingredients he/she will be cooking with.

 What is your story?